 West Waterford Food Festival’s Line-Up Launched in Dublin

-Taste, trails and theatre will take center stage at the 12th annual West Waterford Festival of Food, which will be happening April 26 – 28.
+Taste, trails and theatre will take center stage at the 12th annual West Waterford Festival of Food, which will be happening in Dungarvan April 26 – 28.

 The event’s programme was launched yesterday at the Cliff Townhouse beside Dublin’s Stephen’s Green.
 Those in attendance were given tasters of the local food people can expect at the festival, including Harty’s Oysters, Comeragh Mountain Lamb and Blackwater Gin.

 “This year’s programme is bigger and hopefully better than ever,” said chairperson for the festival Anita Geoghegan.
 “We have over 120 events in just three days which is spectacular.
 On top of that, we have more than 100 stalls on the Saturday and Sunday for the festival’s markets.”

 An early highlight of the festival is its opening event.
 The historic Lismore Castle will play host to discerning diners seeking a taste of the past, bundled into 800 years of history.
 Guests will have the opportunity to enjoy a Michelin starred menu designed and prepared by chefs Ross Lewis (Chapter One), Danni Barry (Balloo House) and Paula Stakelum (Ashford Castle).

 On the festival’s Saturday, there will be another event set in a stately home as Woodhouse Estate in Stradbally will be opened for ‘A Great House Dinner’.
 Ireland’s rising female chefs Rose Greene (In de Wulf, Belgium), Holly Dalton (3fe / Gertrude) and Maeve Walsh (Canteen and Eurotoques Young Chef of the Year 2015 & 2016) will delight diners with a wonderful celebration of Irish food and their vision of what the future holds for the country’s dining.